Robert Cash

 Robert Cash (born 7 March 2001 in Westerville, Ohio) is an American tennis player who specializes in doubles.

-He has a career high ATP doubles ranking of world No. 36 achieved on 13 October 2025.
+He has a career high ATP doubles ranking of world No. 32 achieved on June 22, 2026 and a singles ranking of No. 1,026 achieved on November 27, 2023.

 College career

 Cash plays college tennis at Ohio State.

 He won the 2024 NCAA doubles title with partner James "JJ" Tracy.

 Professional career

 Cash won his first ATP Challenger doubles title at the 2023 Columbus Challenger with James Trotter.

 With partner JJ Tracy, on his ATP debut, he recorded his first ATP wins at the 2024 Hall of Fame Open where the pair reached their first ATP final as wildcards.

 After winning the 2024 NCAA Doubles Championship, Cash and Tracy were given a wildcard into the 2024 US Open.
 They defeated Nicolás Jarry and Cristian Rodríguez in the first round, before losing to 16th-seeded Máximo González and Andrés Molteni in three sets.

 He reached the top 100 in the doubles rankings on 10 February 2025, following his Challenger title at the 2025 Cleveland Open partnering Tracy.

 Alongside Tracy, he won his first ATP Tour level title at the 2025 Los Cabos Open, defeating Blake Bayldon and Tristan Schoolkate in the final.

 At the 2025 US Open Cash and Tracy reached a Grand Slam semifinal for the first time in their careers, where they fell to Roland Garros and eventual US Open champions Marcel Granollers and Horacio Zeballos in three sets.
 As a result they reached new career-highs in the top 40 on 8 September 2025.